Hakobkhh/Coffee_shop/README.md

 ### Backend

-The `./backend` directory contains a Flask server with a an SQLAlchemy module to satisfy the application's data needs.
+The `./backend` directory contains a Flask server with an SQLAlchemy module to satisfy the application's data needs.
 Backend defines the required endpoints, Flask server configuration, and Auth0 integratation for authentication.

 [View the README.md within ./backend for more details.](./backend/README.md)